 Yongtian is a Sr. Security Consultant in Kaiser Permanente.
 He graduated from USTC (University of Science and Technology of China) and received a Master degree in Information Security.
 His career covers Internet security, application security and network security.
 He is an enthusiastic community volunteer actively participating in all kinds of community services.

-Alisha, a freshman and Cameron Impact Scholar at Stanford University, was named one of the nation's 10 top teen volunteers in 2016, received Spirit of Portland Awards as Young Leader of the Year in 2017.
-She has created and led a large nonprofit, Kids First Project, devoted to helping homeless youth break the generational cycle of poverty.
+Alisha, a freshman and also Liman Fellow and Cameron Impact Scholar at Stanford University, was named one of the nation's 10 top teen volunteers in 2016, received Spirit of Portland Awards as Young Leader of the Year in 2017.
+She has created and led a nonprofit, Kids First Project, devoted to helping homeless youth break the generational cycle of poverty.

 She was appointed by Mayor Hales to be the first high school student in history to serve as City of Portland’s Human Rights Commissioner.

 Isabelle, a senior at Catlin Gabel School, is the co-founder and executive director of Project Prelude, a non-profit organization she started with a fellow musician that provides free after-school group violin lessons to dozens of fourth- through sixth-graders in the Portland area.
 She is also a dedicated flutist in her youth orchestra, an advocate of youth entrepreneurship, and active club leader at her school.

 Isabelle is the distinguished finalist for 2017 Prudential Spirit of Community Awards.